✓ Updated March 2026

 Essential Travel Tips

-Invest in an 'America the Beautiful' annual pass if you plan on visiting three or more national parks within a year.
-It costs $80 and covers entrance fees for a driver and all passengers in a personal vehicle, saving you a ton compared to paying individual park fees, which can range from $20-$35 per park.
+Invest in the 'America the Beautiful' annual pass if you plan to visit three or more national parks within a year.
+It costs $80 and covers entrance fees for a driver and all passengers in a personal vehicle at all national parks and federal recreational lands.
+This can save you a significant amount compared to paying individual entrance fees, which often range from $20-$35 per park.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.